Avoid these 8 holiday hazards to keep your spirits bright this holiday season

 - Green beans

 Keep Menorah and other holiday decorative candles far enough away from pets that they can’t knock them over—no one wants their home to go up in flames during the holidays.
-You can also choose electric candles instead; many flameless candles flicker just like the real thing, but without the fire risk.
+In some circumstances, you could also opt for electric candles instead; many flameless candles flicker just like the real thing, but without the fire risk.

 Ringing in the new year